Description of

 2. Any deviation from this standard shall require point cuts in proportion to the extent of the defect.

-M. DESCRIPTION OF THE RARE COLOR CLASS KING
+DESCRIPTION OF THE RARE COLOR CLASS KING

 1. All reduced, almond, faded, regardless of color pattern, all barred and or barless regardless of color, not covered in other standard color classes.
 All foregoing to be free of stray white feathers.